-- Annual inspections of the EHS-RSS by the Texas Department of State Health Services may include spot inspections of individual Permit Holders.
+- 1. Annual inspections of the EHSD by the Texas Department of State Health Services may include spot inspections of individual Permittees.
 Such inspections are typically unannounced. - 2.
-Inspections of Permit Holders not located on the TAMU main campus are typically performed on a two year cycle.
+Inspections of Permittees not located on the TAMU main campus may be expected at least once each two years.
 Surprise (unannounced) inspections may be performed at any time.
 Inspections are typically unannounced.
-Permit Holders are required to notify EHS-RSS as soon as the inspection is scheduled and, in any case, when the inspector arrives and departs. - Permit Holders not located on the TAMU main campus must provide office or desk space for the inspector and facilitate the inspections by fulfilling all reasonable requests of the inspector. - 4.
-Permit Holders not located on the TAMU main campus should request that the inspector hold an exit interview at which time the inspector should discuss any apparent deficiencies /violations or items of non-compliance found.
-Permit Holders are required to notify EHS-RSS when the inspector holds an exit interview so that EHS-RSS can participate either in person or via telephone. - 5.
-Permit Holders should keep in mind that the EHS-RSS may have duplicates of any records found to be missing.
-By calling the EHS-RSS during the inspection and having those duplicates faxed, the Permit Holder may avoid being cited for violations. - B. Inspections by the Environmental Health and Safety - 1.
-EHS-RSS inspections of Permit Holders on the TAMU main campus are of two types
+Permittees are required to notify EHSD as soon as the inspection is scheduled and, in any case, when the inspector arrives and departs. - 3.
+Permittees not located on the TAMU main campus must provide office or desk space for the inspector and facilitate the inspections by fulfilling all reasonable requests of the inspector. - 4.
+Permittees not located on the TAMU main campus should request that the inspector to hold an exit interview at which time the inspector should discuss any apparent deficiencies or violations found.
+The Permittee should further request that EHSD be allowed to participate (e.g., by telephone) in the exit interview. - 5.
+Permittees should keep in mind that the EHSD may have duplicates of any records found to be missing.
+By calling the EHSD during the inspection and having those duplicates faxed, the Permittee may avoid being cited for violations.

+B. Inspections by the Environmental Health and Safety Department

+- 1. EHSD inspections of Permittees on the TAMU main campus are of two types

 - a.
+Monthly inspection typically involves

-Bimonthly (every other month) check typically involves - i. performance of a contamination survey - ii. survey instrument check - iii. check on postings in laboratory - iv. ensuring RAM use areas and waste containers are marked - v.
-RAM is appropriately secured in laboratory or personnel challenge entry by visitors - b.
-Radiation Safety Laboratory Review These reviews are conducted biennially (at least once every 2 years) for each lab, with the emphasis being on risk.
-Laboratories that order/use higher activities, exhibit problems during the bimonthly inspection, fail to return required reports, or for other reasons will receive more frequent inspections.
-The review consists of items covered during the bimonthly check and: - i. review of training records - ii. review of worker list - iii. review of procedures - iv. review of permit authorizations and conditions - v. performance of radiation area surveys in restricted and unrestricted areas, as appropriate for the radionuclides and activities present - vi. review of Permit Holder inventory - vii. review of radioactive material security - viii. review of Permit Holder's survey records - c.
-Radiation Safety Laboratory Review Follow Up If some items are found to be unsatisfactory, a follow up inspection will be performed typically within 30 days to verify that Permit Holder has satisfactorily corrected the deficiencies. - 2.
-EHS-RSS inspection of Permit Holders not located on the TAMU main campus shall be conducted at least once every two years.
-In addition to all of the items inspected during the biennial inspection (above), remote site inspections will also involve (as appropriate) - a. review of sealed source leak tests, if applicable - b. verification of availability of rules or regulations and license - c. review of receipt, transfer and disposal records
+- i. performance of a contamination survey

+- ii. survey instrument check - iii. check on postings in laboratory - iv. ensuring that RAM use areas and waste containers are marked - v.
+RAM is appropriately secured in laboratory or personnel challenge entry by visitors - Radiation Safety Laboratory Review These reviews are conducted at least once every 2 years for each lab, with the emphasis being on risk.
+Laboratories that order/use higher activities, exhibit problems during the Monthly inspection, fail to return required reports, or for other reasons will receive more frequent inspections.
+The review consists of items covered during the Monthly inspection and: - i. review of training records - ii. review of worker list - iii. review of procedures - iv. review of Permit authorizations and conditions - v. performance of radiation area surveys in restricted and unrestricted areas, as appropriate for the radionuclides and activities present - vi. review of Permittee inventory - vii. review of radioactive material security - viii. review of Permittee's survey records - 2.
+EHSD inspection of Permittees not located on the TAMU main campus shall be conducted at least once each two years.
+In addition to all of the items inspected during the biennial inspection (above), remote site inspections will also involve - a. review of sealed source leak tests, if applicable - b. verification of availability of regulations and license - c. review of receipt, transfer and disposal records - d. review of transportation records - e. review of logs of moisture gauge use (check-out and return) records - 3 EHSD reserves the right to inspect any Permittee with no advance notice.

-- d. review of transportation records - e. review of logs of moisture gauge use (check-out and return) records - EHS-RSS reserves the right to inspect any Permit Holder with no advance notice.
-However, all routine inspections should be announced and scheduled at a time that is mutually acceptable with the Permit Holder. - 4.
-Inspection reports shall be generated by the EHS-RSS and a copy sent to the Permit Holder. - 5.
-Permit Holder responses, if any, shall be filed with the EHS-RSS inspection report and maintained on-file at the EHS-RSS and remote site, as appropriate.
+However, all routine inspections shall be announced and scheduled at a time that is mutually acceptable with the Permittee.

+- 4. Inspection reports shall be generated by the EHSD and a copy sent to the Permittee. - 5.
+Permittee responses, if any, shall be filed with the EHSD inspection report and maintained on-file at the EHSD.